b. Statement Addressing Illegal Drugs

 participation in a rehabilitation program, or disciplinary action such as reprimand, suspension,

-salary reduction, demotion, or termination of employment for employees, and for students a
+salary reduction, demotion, or termination of employment for employees.
+Possible sanctions for students

 Many of the acts which violate this policy also violate criminal law and must be referred for